firebrandhq/excel-export/README.md

 $filedata = $formatter->convertDataObjectSet(Member::get());
 ```

-`convertDataObjectSet` and `convertDataObject` will automatically set the _Content-Type_ HTTP header to an appropriate Mime Type.
+`convertDataObjectSet()` and `convertDataObject()` will automatically set the _Content-Type_ HTTP header to an appropriate Mime Type.

-You can also retrieve the underlying PHPExcel object and export your DataObject set to whatever format supported by PHPExcel.
+You can also retrieve the underlying _PHPExcel_ object and export your DataObject set to whatever format supported by _PHPExcel_.

 ```
 // Get your Data